Conspiracy In Federal Cases

 We have also worked with clients charged with drug conspiracies that allegedly took place in both the United States and in foreign countries.
 Our firm has worked with clients in Peru, Jamaica, Australia, Hong Kong and Thailand.
 In one particularly notable case, we worked with clients from Thailand, one of whom was a member of the Thai parliament, who were facing charges of importing 18 tons of marijuana from the country.
 Attorney John M. Runfola was able to get all drug charges in this case dismissed.

-If you have been charged with conspiracy or are under investigation for conspiracy by the federal government, contact the Law Office of John M. Runfola to get the defense you deserve.
-We offer a free initial consultation and are available to our clients 24 hours a day, 7 days a week for your convenience.
-Call us at 415-391-4243 or send us an email.
+If you have been charged with conspiracy or are under investigation for conspiracy by the federal government, contact the The Law Offices of John M. Runfola to get the defense you deserve.
+We offer a free initial consultation and are available to our clients 24 hours a day, seven days a week for your convenience.
+Call us at 866-392-4918 or 415-391-4243, or send us an email.